gnolang/tx-indexer/use-filters.md

 ## Using tx-indexing filters

-This example shows how you can use the tx-indexing service to perform a simple transaction filter query: find transactions that cost over 5,000,000 gas within a chain.
+This simple tutorial shows how you can use the tx-indexing service to perform a simple transaction filter query: find transactions that cost over 5,000,000 gas within a chain.

 *Note: This example indexes the test chain at `http://test3.gno.land:36657`, as used in the